Conor McGregor: Accusations of racism

+Florida arrest

+On 11 March 2019, McGregor was arrested outside of the Fontainebleau Hotel in Miami Beach, Florida, after he attacked a fan taking a picture with a cellphone.
+In an incident that was caught on a security camera, McGregor lunged to hit the man, grabbed his device and smashed it on the ground with his feet.
+Subsequently, he was arrested and charged with strong-armed robbery and criminal mischief.
+McGregor was held in custody for several hours before being released on a $5,000 bond.
+On 14 March 2019, news surfaced that McGregor was also facing a civil lawsuit from the fan involved in the incident.
+On 8 April, the civil lawsuit against McGregor was dropped by the fan.
+On 13 May, it was revealed that the criminal charges against McGregor had also been dropped after the accuser's attorney said that his client had "been made whole" by McGregor, in a reference to an out-of-court settlement that was reached.

+Mixed martial arts event incidents

 Incident at Bellator 187

 On 10 November 2017, McGregor's SBG Ireland teammate Charlie Ward made his debut at Bellator 187 in Dublin against John Redmond.
 Ward knocked out Redmond in round one, and McGregor jumped the cage (he was not a licensed cornerman) to celebrate Ward's win while the fight was not yet officially declared over.
 McGregor was separated by referee Marc Goddard, as Goddard needed to verify if the knockout was before the bell, and to ensure lock down of the cage for medical staff to assess the health of the knocked out Redmond.
 McGregor charged towards Goddard: while he pushed and confronted Goddard in a wild melee, he also checked on the downed Redmond and knocked him down while he was trying to get up.

 McGregor did a lap around the cage after he exited the cage a few minutes later, then climbed and straddled the cage apron to continue the celebration of Ward's win.
 He was stopped by a commissioner and McGregor, agitated, slapped the commissioner's face.
 Redmond stated after the fight that Goddard intended to let the fight continue to round two, but the Mohegan Sun commission, which oversaw the event, elected to end the fight due to McGregor's behaviour in the ring.

 A day after the incident, the head of the commission for Bellator 187, Mike Mazzulli, the president of both the Mohegan Tribe Department of Athletic Regulation (MTDAR) and Association of Boxing Commissions, issued a statement, stating that "McGregor's conduct jeopardized the health and safety" of fighters who were in the cage during the Ireland event.
-In addition, Mr McGregor assaulted Referee Mark Goddard and a (member of) Bellator staff."
+In addition, Mr McGregor "assaulted Referee Mark Goddard and a [member of] Bellator staff".